kapis90/kkoltonski-cv/README.md

 - Run and analyze regression tests
 - Perform performance tests
 - Contribute to test automation framework
-- Act as \emph{Feaure Test Lead} to confirm that feature is properly tested
+- Act as *Feaure Test Lead* to confirm that feature is properly tested
-- Become a technical leader of the test team, \emph{Apr 2021}
+- Become a technical leader of the test team, *Apr 2021*
 - Work using SAFe methodology in one of 11 Feature Teams\newline{}\newline{}

 ## Mentor Graphics, Quality Assurance Engineer

 - Oct 2014 – Feb 2018
 - Expedition Package Integrator
-- Begin my career as an intern and decide to continue the quality assurance path
+- Begin my career as an intern and decided to continue the quality assurance path
 - Create test cases and test strategies for currently developed features
 - Create automated test cases
 - Run and analyze regression tests